 Personality disorders are characterized by an enduring pattern of inner experience and behavior that is markedly different from the expectations of one’s culture.
 This pattern of thinking or experience is exhibited through:

 At Clarity Clinic, we have highly trained therapists who specialize in the treatment of personality disorders and provide treatment in a safe and nurturing environment to foster the therapeutic alliance.
-Our therapists work with a variety of treatment modalities to improve the symptoms of those with personality disorders, including Dialectical Behavior Therapy (DBT), a type of cognitive behavior therapy shown to be effective in the treatment of personality disorders, particularly borderline personality disorder.
+Our therapists work with a variety of treatment modalities to improve the symptoms of those with personality disorders, including:

 Additionally, because friends and family members of those who struggle with personality disorders can also be affected by their extreme mood swings and impaired functioning, Clarity Clinic’s marriage and family therapists can work with couples and families to help support them and work through negative emotions connected to the personality disorder.